jordillinares/addons/readme.md

 displaying it as a set of links to records of different models.
 You can see a working example on my 'stock_lot_enh_base' module.
 Please notice that this is working properly on form view, but not on list  view or hyerarchical tree view, due to my limited knowledge of JS/JQuery.

+###stock_barcode_sound
+This module adds two little improvements to the processing of picking lines through the JS barcode interface:

+-   When a barcode is scanned, the interface window is scrolled to show the scanned element as the first one.
+That's specially useful if your picking has a lot of lines.

+-   When a barcode is scanned and processed a different sound is played depending on if the barcode has been found or not.

 ###stock_lot_enh_base
 Adds some features to lot management in Odoo: